josh-hs-ko/Thesis/README.md

 ## Module descriptions

 #### Thesis.Prelude.Category
-Basic definitions of categories and functors, including definitions of terminal object and functor composition.
+Basic definitions of categories, functors, and natural transformations.
 The collection of objects in a category is an Agda set, i.e., equality on objects is definitional equality, whereas the collection of arrows is a setoid, i.e., a set equipped with an equivalence relation.
 All operations on morphisms must respect the equivalence relation, including the morphism maps of functors.